golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 WORKDIR /golem/work
 ```

-We use `dizcza/docker-hashcat:intel-cpu` Docker image as starting point,
-and then we define a working directory - `WORKDIR /golem/entrypoint` - do we need it?
+We use `dizcza/docker-hashcat:intel-cpu` Docker image as starting point, and then we define a working directory - `WORKDIR /golem/entrypoint`.

 ### Docker image